Crescent Flats & Crescent Butte

 Utah has roughly 4% of its land underlain by coalfields and currently produces 2.4% of the nation’s coal, much of this being in the Book Cliffs and Uinta area.
 Of this, only .024% lies on the ground or within four feet of the surface.
 25.2% lies underneath at depths greater than four feet.
 This ranks Utah as the #13 highest in coal production behind states like Montana and Colorado.
 The chief difference between standard coal and oil shale is that coal contains a larger percentage (sometimes significantly) of organic matter.

-Oil Shale is a fine-grained sedimentary rock that typically contains varying amounts of kerogen.
+In short, oil shale is a fine-grained sedimentary rock that typically contains varying amounts of kerogen.
 From the processing of kerogen, liquid hydrocarbons can be extracted and ultimately used as fuel.
-Global deposits of oil shale are currently (2006) estimated between 2.8 and 3.4 trillion barrels of useable oil.

 Oil Shale has always figured itself into human history.
 It will generally burn without processing & byproducts such as kerosene, lamp oil and paraffin are extracts.
 Oil Shale processing has never, despite the associated costs, gone away.
-World petroleum prices have always dictated the amount of research & development in this industry.
-In 2003, the US restarted an old programme that was not necessarily forgotten, just shelved, in that world prices didn’t justify the processing.
+World petroleum prices have always dictated the development in this industry.
+In 2003, the US restarted an old program that was temporarily shelved due to world oil prices.
 This revisiting is being spearheaded by the Shell Oil Co.

 So if world deposits are what they are and countries are sitting on what’s potentially hundreds of millions of barrels of unrefined oil, why are prices so high to process it?